gtolomei/big-data-computing/README.md

 [News](#News) | [General Information](#General-Information) | [Syllabus](#Syllabus) | [Environment Setup](#Environment-Setup) | [Class Schedules](#Class-Schedules) | [Previous Years](#Previous-Years)

 ## News
+- **ANNOUNCEMENT:** The last two lectures on **Monday, May 29, and Tuesday, May 30** will be held **remotely via Zoom**.
+Please, refer to the message sent on the Moodle forum for further information on how to attend these classes.<br/>
 - **July 2023 Exam Session: Registration, Project Submission and Presentation**<br/>
 Registrations to the July 2023 exam session will open on Infostud (id **875703**) starting from **June 19, 2023**, and so they will be until **June 30, 2023**.<br/>
 Project submission week opens up on **June 24, 2023, at 00:00 a.m.
 CEST** ([Central European Summer Time](https://time.is/CEST)) and closes on **June 30, 2023, at 11:59 p.m.
 CEST**.
 Please, submit your material using the appropriate [link](https://elearning.uniroma1.it/mod/assign/view.php?id=562639).<br/>